parrotgeek1/Pluvia/README.md

 =======
 @xerub for De Rebus Antiquis iBoot exploit

-@dora2-iOS for ramdiskH.dmg, part of the partitioning script in the ramdisk, and the firmware bundles
+@dora2-iOS for ramdiskH.dmg, part of the partitioning script in the ramdisk, the binaries in the ramdisk (which are likely from Cydia packages), and the firmware bundles

 @a8q for the original partitioning script in the ramdisk